Graphs

 • a finite set $E \subseteq V\times V$ of edges.

-There are two types of graphs, directed and undirected.
-For a directed graph the elements of $E$ are considered to be ordered pairs, for an undirected graph the elements of $E$ are unordered pairs or rather sets with two elements.
+There are three types of graphs, directed, undirected and mixed.
+For a directed graph the elements of $E$ are considered to be ordered pairs, for an undirected graph the elements of $E$ are unordered pairs or rather sets with two elements, a mixed graph has a directed component and an undirected component.

 The interface is modeled alongside the Graphs.jl interface to allow for easier integration elsewhere.